 Stephanie has a great empathy for her injured clients and their families and is highly conscientious and tenacious in her representation of them.
 She has an acute eye for detail as well as tactical nous.

-Stephanie is described in 2017 edition of The Legal 500 as “absolutely dedicated” and “an impressive solicitor”.
+Stephanie is described in The Legal 500 as “absolutely dedicated” and “an impressive solicitor”.

 Abbie, one of Stephanie’s young clients who was paralysed whilst a passenger in a car driven by a friend who was both uninsured and had taken drugs said: “Stephanie is the best solicitor ever.
 I haven’t found this process easy and a lot of the time I couldn’t understand what was happening and wanted to give up but she made me go on and helped me every step of the way.
 I’m glad the case is over and I got a great settlement but I miss her advice and her care.”